Orjuelalaley/hyperblog/README.md

 # hyperblog
-an amazing blog for the online course of git and github from platzi
+an amazing blog for the online course "profesional course of git and github" from platzi